 Photographs of clients of the Children’s Health Fund, Women in Need and other Robin Hood grantees were shot for the gala by commercial photographer Jason Knott.

 These visuals competed with a parade of business and media stars who came up to the stage during dinner, among them Howard Schultz, chairman and chief executive of Starbucks Corp.
-(SBUX) and a gala chairman, Robin Hood board chairman Lee Ainslie, who runs Maverick Capital Management LP, and NBC late-night comedians Jimmy Fallon and Seth Meyers.
+(SBUX:US) and a gala chairman, Robin Hood board chairman Lee Ainslie, who runs Maverick Capital Management LP, and NBC late-night comedians Jimmy Fallon and Seth Meyers.

 Among those at some 400 tables, Paul Tudor Jones, founder of Tudor Investment Corp., sat with Soros.
 Jones started Robin Hood in his bachelor pad over Chinese take-out 24 years ago.

 Cohen, of SAC Capital Advisors LP, sat with New Jersey Governor Chris Christie, retired U.S. Navy admiral Michael Mullen and art adviser Sandy Heller.
 Cohen, the father of a Brown University graduate who became a Marine, is co-head of the foundation’s Veterans Advisory Council.

 Neil Young, a surprise performer, came on just as guests dug into grilled cheese and gazpacho.
 His first song was “Heart of Gold.”
 After chocolate cake and coffee, Rihanna kicked off with “Only Girl” and kept the crowd bobbing along with “Run This Town” and “Live Your Life.”